ldang04/team-ditto/README.md

 ![sc of one ci report](./images/ciutestf1.png)

-Another image of the same issue
+Another image of the same issue:

 ![sc of anotehr ci report](./images/ciutestsf2.png)